 First, figure out what the increase amount should be.
 That’s step one.

 Second, talk to your bank.
-See if they can give you any sense of how quickly they’ll response should Congress pass the new PPP legislation.
+See if they can give you any sense of how quickly they’ll response once Congress passes and the President signs the new PPP legislation.

 Some Other Resources